NamReact/Erneste/README.md

 ## Status

-Project is _finished_ for my part.
+Project is _no longer continue_ for my part.